hanscappelle/filmtag-android-app/README.md

 ### upcoming, issues and features

-* (feature) in app visualisation of locations on map
 * (feature) autocomplete for names and tags based on existing
 * (restore) filter with search from toolbar
 * (user request) better way of exporting data
-* (user request) select from a list of camera's & lenses
+* (user request) select from a list of cameras & lenses
 * (user request) add time to date for frame

 ### 2.0